 Students will learn about immunology, bacteriology, mycology, and virology.
 Emphasis will be placed on the cellular mechanism and role of microbial pathogens (bacteria) and agents (viruses, prions) affecting human health and how they are treated.
 Additional fee required.
-Prerequisite: CHEM1330 or BIOL2100 or instructor's consent.
+Prerequisite: BIOL2100 or instructor's consent.
 Goal 1A

-BIOL2430 Animal Biology (3-2) 4 s.h.
++ BIOL2430 Animal Biology (3-2) 4 s.h.

 A survey of the major groups in the animal kingdom, including sponges, cnidarians, molluscs, arthropods, echinoderms, vertebrates, etc. Within each group, taxonomy, internal and external form, reproduction, nutrition, and habitat will be considered.
 Additional fee required.
-Prerequisite: BIOL1400 or BIOL1520.
+Prerequisite: BIOL1400, BIOL1500, or BIOL1520.
+Goal 1A life cycles will be considered.
+In addition, plant growth and metabolism, algae, and fungi will be covered.
+Additional fee required.
+Prerequisite: BIOL1400, BIOL1500, or BIOL1520.
 Goal 1A